laurencelundblade/t_cose/README.md

 signatures" that are very useful for testing.
 See header documentation for details on short-circuit sigs.

-This configuration (and only this configuration) uses an bundled SHA-256 implementation (SHA-256 is simple and easy to bundle, ECDSA is not).
+This configuration (and only this configuration) uses a bundled SHA-256 implementation (SHA-256 is simple and easy to bundle, ECDSA is not).